Get matched with vetted scholarships and enter our

 Academic interest statement prompt

-“What do you love about the subject(s) you selected as potential major(s)?
-If undecided, share more about one of your academic passions.”
+“What draws you to the subject(s) you selected as potential major(s)?
+If Undecided, share more about one of your academic passions or interests.”

 A topic for this prompt shouldn’t be too difficult to think of.
 If you are having trouble thinking of what to say, here are a few things to think about: